 - Year, make and model

 When trading in a vehicle, you’ll want to bring your title and registration to speed the transaction along.
-A certificate of title proves you are the owner of the vehicle and lists any lien holders.
-Depending on the state, you may also need to provide an odometer statement, smog certificate and disclosure on any damage that has occurred to the vehicle under your ownership.
+A certificate of title proves you are the owner of the vehicle, and lists any lien holders.
+You may also need to provide an odometer statement and, depending on the state, smog certificate and disclosure of any damage that has occurred to the vehicle under your ownership.
+A dealership will usually provide these last forms to fill out if you don’t have them.

 Once you’ve signed a bill of sale on a vehicle, you’ll be asked to provide proof of insurance.
-The insurance you have must comply with your state law and meet any additional requirements of the lender before you’ll be able to drive the vehicle off the lot.
+The insurance you have must comply with your state’s laws and meet any additional requirements of the lender before you’ll be able to drive the vehicle off the lot.

 If you have an existing auto insurance policy, your new car purchase may even be covered by your existing policy for a certain grace period, so be sure to check.

 If you currently don’t have auto insurance, it’s a good idea to shop around prior to purchasing a vehicle.
 Get multiple quotes so you know what to expect.
 When you’re financing a vehicle, keep in mind most dealers won’t let you drive the car off the lot until you have proof of insurance.
-This may be difficult if you purchase the vehicle on an evening or weekend, so be sure to plan ahead.
+This may be difficult if you purchase the vehicle on an evening or the weekend, so be sure to plan ahead — all you need is the VIN to get the process started.

 When it comes to making a down payment on a car, be prepared with your method of payment.
 This may include: